jpangburn/Solar_Tracker_Positional_TFT/README.md

 # Solar_Tracker_Positional

 This is an Arduino program which uses a linear actuator with a reed switch to make a single axis solar tracker move with no visual reference to the sun.
-Since the sun is in the same spot east/west every day at the same time, it's easy to track based on time of day.
+WARNING: this version of the program naively assumes the sun is in the same spot at a given time every day (with a small correction for equation of time), but this is a very rough (read: often fairly wrong) approximation.
+Will update later using azimuth computed given lat/long.

 Read the User notes from the following section to understand how the controller is supposed to function.